 THE FINAL STRETCH OF RIVER: By this point in the river trip, we’re happy to enjoy a peaceful moment meandering down the river canyon while slowly traveling out of the Park into the town of Clearwater.

-TAKE OUT: Shortly after rafting under the bridge, prior to the North Thompson River, we bring the boat to rest and walk back 200 meters to the trip meeting location where our dry clothes are waiting for us.
+TAKE OUT: Shortly after rafting under the bridge, prior to the North Thompson River, we will bring the boat to rest and your guide will back the van and trailer right up to the raft.
+We will load the raft and get in the van to drive the grueling 3 minutes back to the raft center where our dry clothes are waiting for us.

 CELEBRATION: We get changed out of our wetsuits; have a cold drink, exchange river stories, and funny anecdotes.
 Our knowledgeable staff is also happy to give out information and maps regarding other adventures in Wells Gray Park.
 We offer two regular departures at 9:30 am and 2 pm daily, please call us if you have additional questions or would like to make a reservation.
 Call or email soon!